woelper/oculante/README.md

 # oculante

-A no-nonsense hardware-accelerated image viewer
+_A no-nonsense hardware-accelerated image viewer_

+I started this as a toy project to make a simple image viewer.
+The vision is to create something with a broad support of industry-standard files and add simple image analysis.

 [![Build Status](https://travis-ci.org/woelper/oculante.svg?branch=master)](https://travis-ci.org/woelper/oculante)

-I started this as a toy project to make a simple image viewer.
-Here are the features:
+## installation
+Just download the executable for your system from the releases tab (https://github.com/woelper/oculante/releases).
+No installation is required.

+## features

 Image format support:
 - bmp
-- gif (No animation support)
+- gif (animation support and correct timing, no looping yet)
-- hdr
+- hdr (tonemapped)
 - ico
 - jpeg
 - png
 - pnm
 - tga
 - tiff
 - webp
+- farbfeld
 - DDS (DXT1-5, via _dds-rs_)
 - psd (via _psd_)
 - svg (via _nsvg_)